Operation Ichi-Go

-Operation Ichi-Go (一号作戦) was a campaign of a series of major battles between the Imperial Japanese Army forces and the National Revolutionary Army of the Republic of China, fought from April to December 1944.
-It consisted of three separate battles in the Chinese provinces of Henan, Hunan and Guangxi.
+Operation Ichi-Go (一号作戦) was a campaign with several battles between the Imperial Japanese Army forces and the National Revolutionary Army of the Republic of China, fought from April to December 1944.
+It consisted of three battles in the Chinese provinces of Henan, Hunan and Guangxi.

 These battles were the Japanese Operation Kogo or Battle of Central Henan, Operation Togo 1 or the Battle of Changheng, and Operation Togo 2 and Togo 3, or the Battle of Guilin–Liuzhou, respectively.
-The two primary goals of Ichi-go were to open a land route to French Indochina, and capture air bases in southeast China from which American bombers were attacking the Japanese homeland and shipping.
+The two primary goals of Ichi-Go were to open a land route to French Indochina, and capture air bases in southeast China from which American bombers were attacking the Japanese homeland and shipping.

 In Japanese the operation was also called Tairiku Datsū Sakusen (大陸打通作戦), or "Continent Cross-Through Operation", while the Chinese refer to it as the Battle of Henan-Hunan-Guangxi (豫湘桂會戰 (豫湘桂会战, Yù Xīang Guì Huìzhàn)).

 Background

 Japanese planning

 By early 1944, Allied victories in the Pacific were eroding the Japanese defensive perimeter.
 Japan decided to attack in Burma and China to improve its position; these became Operation U-Go and Ichi-Go respectively.
-Ichi-Go corresponded with a Imperial General Staff contingency plan to the loss of the Western Pacific; the plan was for securing an overland rail route through French Indochina and China for raw materials from south-east Asia, which would be used to develop offensives in 1946.
+Ichi-Go corresponded with an Imperial General Staff contingency plan to the loss of the Western Pacific; the plan was for securing an overland rail route through French Indochina and China for raw materials from south-east Asia, which would be used to develop offensives in 1946.
 The objective for Ichi-Go approved by Emperor Hirohito on 24 January 1944 was the neutralization of USAF bases in China, particularly the XX Bomber Command bases near Chengdu, Sichuan.
 China Expeditionary Army (CEA), commanded by General Shunroku Hata, expanded the objectives in its operational planning to include securing overland routes and neutralizing China by destroying Chinese forces.
 Ichi-Go may also have been intended to force the Allies to open peace negotiations, and give Japan a better negotiating position.
 General Yasuji Okamura was placed in charge of Ichi-Go.

 By early February, preparations along the Yangtze included repairs to a major bridge and air field maintenance.

 The IJA mobilized 500,000 troops, 100,000 horses, 1,500 pieces of artillery, 800 tanks, 15,000 mechanised vehicles, and 200 bombers for the offensive.
 They were supplied with eight months of fuel and two years of ammunition.
 According to historian Hara Takeshi, it was "the largest military operation carried out in the history of the Japanese army".